David Jurgens

 User Migration in Online Social Networks: A Case Study on Reddit During A Period of Community Unrest.

-Edward Newell*, David Jurgens*, Hardik Vala, Jad Sassine, Caitrin Armstrong, Derek Ruths and Haji Mohammad Saleem.
+Edward Newell*, David Jurgens*, Hardik Vala, Jad Sassine, Caitrin Armstrong, Derek Ruths, and Haji Mohammad Saleem.

 Proceedings of the 10th International AAAI Conference on Web and Social Media (ICWSM).
 2016